 Are we Accepting Medicare, Medicaid, and Self-Pay Patients?

-- No- At this time we are currently full and are unable to accept new Medicare, Medicaid, or Self-Pay patients.
+- We are currently accepting Medicare, and Medicaid patients.
+However, we are not accepting self pay patients at this time.
 This has been due to several physicians in the Valley closing their practices within the last several months.
 Dr. Boston, being Chair of the Board of Trustees at the hospital, is actively involved in the recruitment of primary care physicians for our community to help alleviate this problem.